rahul-gharat/dronahq-docs/docs/self-hosted-deployment/environment-variables.md

 This is a secret key for your storage account.
 This key should have required permissions to read and write inside your storage container.

 #### `AZURE_STORAGE_CONTAINER_NAME`
 This is a container inside which DronaHQ will be uploading some resources and files uploaded by your application.
-Also this containmer will server some resources for your application.
+Also this container will server some resources for your application.

 ### Google Cloud Storage configuration (Beta)